just-buildsystem/justbuild/share/man/just-profile.5.md

 - For the key *`"configuration"`* the build configuration in which the target was analysed/built/installed.

+- For the key *`"remote"`* an object describing the remote-execution configuration.
+The following keys are used.

+  - If a remote-execution endpoint is used, for the key *`"address"`*, a string of the form `address:port` is given.

+  - For the key *`"properties"`* the remote-execution properties are specified (naturally as an object).

+  - For the key *`"dispatch"`* the dispatch list is given as an array of pairs (arrays of length two) of a property map and an enpoint as `address:port` string.

 - For the key *`"exit code"`* the exit code of the **`just`**(1) process.

 - For the key *`"analysis errors"`*, if present, a list of error messages